Trail Log

 This stretch of the trail is dominated by alien invasive plant species due to frequent human impact over time.
 Along this stretch is the first of the “BF” markers from the Lexington end of the trail.
 These concrete posts alerted the trains to the distance in miles to Balcony Falls, where the Lexington branch of the railroad met the Chesapeake & Ohio’s main line.

-Rock outcrops to the sides of the trail are from Ordovician age Edinburg Formation – limestone formed in relatively deep water, folded during the Alleghenian Orogeny.
+Rock outcrops to the sides of the trail are from Ordovician age Edinburg Formation – limestone formed in relatively deep water, folded during the Alleghanian Orogeny.
 Also on this stretch of the trail, but across Old Buena Vista Road, trail users can see Clifton – a house built in the early 19th century by Maj.
 John Alexander.
 Remains of the old railroad track can be seen in front of this house, marking the location where trains used to turn around and back into the city.

 Wooden Footbridge over Warm Run